PANDA National Helpline (Monday to Saturday) 1300 726 306

 Please Tell us more

 PANDA acknowledges the Traditional Owners of the land where we work and live.
-We pay our respects to Elders past, present and emerging.
-We celebrate the stories, culture and traditions of Aboriginal and Torres Strait Islander Elders of all communities who also work and live on this land.
+We pay our respects to Elders past and present.
+We celebrate the stories, culture and traditions of Aboriginal and Torres Strait Islander people who birth, work, live and raise families on this land.

 At PANDA, we embrace the power of diversity through inclusion.
 We strive to foster belonging and empowerment at work.
-We create relevant messaging and marketing for our diverse consumers.
-We listen and engage with our diverse communities.
-And we value collaboration with our diverse suppliers.
+We will create relevant messaging and marketing for our diverse consumers.
+We will listen and engage with our diverse communities.

 Reconciliation Action Plan